f37/f37.github.io/_posts/2017-10-09-prio-exp-repl.md

 ## Introduction

 One reason of the great success in Reinforcement Learning (RL) was the introduction of experience replay.
 This smooths the training distribution uniformly over past behavior of the RL agent.
-Unfortunately this implies transitions get replayed regardless of their significance in the frequency of being experienced.
+Unfortunately this implies transitions get replayed in the frequency of being experienced regardless of their significance.

-This paper attacks this issue by prioritizing experience and sample due to a underlying distribution.
-Assuming the TD-error gives a measure for how "uncertain" a transition is, our first choice for prioritizing would be according to the transitions TD-error.
+This paper attacks this issue by prioritizing experience and sample due to an underlying distribution.
+Assuming the TD-error gives a measure for how "uncertain" a transition is, a first choice would be prioritizing according to the transitions TD-error.

 For prioritized experience replay there are different approaches.